- Former Democratic Member of Congress, the Congressional Progressive Caucus, and the Congressional Hispanic Caucus

 - Pressured President Bill Clinton to free convicted FALN terrorists whose bombs had killed six people

-- Supports the DREAM Act—legislation designed to create a path-to-citizenship for illegal immigrants who came to the United States as minors
+- Supported the DREAM Act—legislation designed to create a path-to-citizenship for illegal immigrants who came to the United States as minors

 Luis Gutierrez was born in Chicago on December 10, 1953, to parents of Puerto Rican ancestry.
 After graduating with an English degree from Northeastern Illinois University in 1977, he spent approximately seven years working variously as a cab driver, schoolteacher, community activist, and social worker.